Thursday, June 23, 2022

 I found it amusing how the blob of sour cream dislodged all the spices and landed with an almost-audible WHOMPH! on the other ingredients.

-We proceeded to turn this promising mess into a cake batter because the newspaper told us this would work.
 With my eye on the second hand of the nearest clock, I proceeded to give the ingredients the cement-mixer treatment for the specified two minutes.
 The batter fought back a lot harder than I expected.
 Those of you trying this at home will want to use a bigger bowl than I did.

 I decided to make the icing right after getting the cake into the oven rather than waiting until it was ready to be bedecked.
 Usually I don't mix the icing until it's time to apply it so that it doesn't have any time to dry or harden-- and also because I usually spend the entire baking time cleaning away cake-related splatters and smears from the countertops.
 But this recipe specifically tells us we must cool the icing for 25 minutes before getting it onto the cake.
 With that in mind, I figured that both icing and cake would be ready at the same time.
 And if the cake was still a little warm come cake-dressing time, maybe that would help the icing spread over it.